jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 (4) An enforcement officer or a constable who suspects that a person is under the age of 17 years must not under subsection (2)(b) require the person to give the enforcement officer or a constable the name and address of (or name and other identifying information relating to) any other person if the other person is in the place concerned and appears to be of or over the age of 17 years.
 (5) The powers given by this section must be used only for, and only to the extent necessary for, finding out the name and address of (or, if the address is not within the knowledge of the person asked, the name and any other identifying information within the person’s knowledge relating to) a person the enforcement officer or constable concerned believes to have sold a restricted substance to a person under the age of 18 years.

-### 59 Information laid under this Part
+### 59 Time for filing charging document under this Part
-(1) An information in respect of an offence against this Part may be laid at any time within 1 year after the time the matter it relates to arose.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.
-(2) Subsection (1) overrides section 14 of the Summary Proceedings Act 1957.

 **Offences relating to enforcement**

 ### 60 Offence to obstruct enforcement officer or constable under this Part
 (1) A person who obstructs an enforcement officer or a constable in the execution of any power or duty under this Part commits an offence.
-(2) Every person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $1,000.
+(2) Every person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $1,000.

 ### 61 Offence to make false statement to enforcement officer or constable under this Part
 (1) A person commits an offence if—
   (a) he or she makes a declaration or statement to an enforcement officer or a constable executing any power or fulfilling any duty under this Part; and
   (b) he or she knows that the declaration or statement is false.
-(2) Every person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $1,000.
+(2) Every person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $1,000.

 **Regulations**